SafeExamBrowser/seb-server/docs/monitoring.rst

 A key feature of the SEB Server is the ability to overview and monitor SEB clients that are connected to the SEB Server and participate in a running exam.
 It is also possible to interact with individual SEB clients that are connected and send them instructions, e.g.: to quit and reload for example.
-But the main focus lies on monitoring and the SEB Server don't take automated actions but always only shows incidents as they are defined by indicators to a exam supporter.
+But the main focus lies on monitoring and the SEB Server does not take automated actions but always only shows incidents as they are defined by indicators to an exam supporter.
 A exam supporter then can take action.

 As an exam supporter you see all running exams where you have been assigned to by an exam administrator in a list.